 EDR solutions are security tools that proactively monitor and detect potential attacks on devices connected to your network.
 This new technology lets you have a complete picture of all the activities on your endpoints.
 This level of visibility aids you in examining threats and addressing breaches.

 EDR software can keep an eye on your devices and quickly respond to malicious behaviors running on your system.
-It is equipped with multiple functionalities such as data exploration, threat hunting, forensic investigation, alerts prioritization, and other response features to thwart attacks.
+It is equipped with multiple functionalities such as data exploration, threat hunting, forensic investigation, alert prioritization, and other response features to thwart attacks.

 The three primary duties of EDR Works security software are: